hstack858/www.hstack858.github.io/_clients/aBadDayToBeAHero.md

 ---
 ## Summary

 Play as the villains in this reverse-dungeon crawler and stop the heroes from stealing back your hard-earned treasure!
+You can control the black monster in the middle while moving around the map to buy smaller AI minions with "hero bones".

 This game is available on PC and boasts custom art and music.

 ## Technical Details